md-raz/microwatt/README.md

 # Project Description / Proposal
 We will implement a Microwatt CPU with embedded AI accelerator.
 The accelerator will be implemented as a bank of MAC units, with an accompanied sram for holding weights, written in from the CPU.
-The CPU will, during runtime, stream weights inputted from UART onto the SRAM, from which the accelerator computer after a start signal is given (from CPU).
+The CPU will, during runtime, stream weights inputted from UART onto the SRAM, from which the accelerator computes after a start signal is given (from CPU).
 Afterwards, the CPU retrieves the output value and returns it over UART.
 The Interface between the Microwatt CPU and Accelerator will be implementing using a Wisbone-AXI peripheral.

 # OpenFrame Overview